 "Written for every woman who wants to live beautifully and successfully, by a woman who has triumphantly done both, this fascinating and wonderfully revealing book by our greatest star is both an autobiography and much more than an autobiography."

-"A Portrait of Joan" by Joan Crawford, with Jane Kesner Ardmore, 1962 (Published by Doubleday)
+"A Portrait of Joan" by Joan Crawford and Jane Kesner Ardmore, 1962 (Published by Doubleday)

 "A Portrait of Joan is the warm, sincere account of an underprivileged Kansas City girl who, through hard work and determination, rose to become an honored actress of great magnitude and a respected figure in American industry.
 It is full of glamorous moments, heart-warming episodes and exciting personalities."